 This is where you could see how many users are visiting your website real-time.
 You could immediately notice the number shown on the page.
 Since it is real-time, you could observe on what the user is currently doing on your websites such as the device the user is using – whether desktop or mobile, his location and the duration he is on your website.

-This is where you get to know who your customers are, what devices they were using, how long did they stay on the website, age, location, gender, and location.
+This is where you get to know who your customers are, what devices they were using, how long did they stay on the website, age, location and gender.
 You could also observe if your users are returning visitors or new visitors to your website.
 A graph will also be shown to see when was the day you have acquired more visitors and a pie chart for new visitors and returning visitor to visibly see the percentage.

 To analyse your traffic, this is the right page to gather data.
 A pie chart is shown to show the percentage of sessions acquired from that channel.
 A graph for session and conversion is also shown to see which date has more visitors and conversions.